Brief Introduction

 and prosperity through the unique role and channel of political parties.

-first, few people thought it would be possible to bring together competing
+thought it would be possible to bring together competing governing, opposition

-governing, opposition and independent political parties of Northeast Asia,
+and independent political parties of Northeast Asia, Southeast Asia, Central

-more than 300 political parties in the region with diverse political and
+political parties in the region with diverse political and ideological

 political parties in Asia at regular